edkempe/Marian/docs/librarian.md

 ## Foundational Principle: Data Model Authority

-The catalog's data model (defined in `docs/database_schema.md`) is the single source of truth that governs all catalog operations:
+The catalog's data model (defined in the `models/` directory) is the single source of truth that governs all catalog operations:

 ### Data Model Compliance
 - All catalog entries must conform to the defined schema